 Some of the main reasons people move to Edmonton is for the appealing lifestyle and the availability of employment opportunities.
-Despite the global economic downtown, Edmonton has proven to be a resilient and reliable city with a flourishing employment market, low unemployment rates of 4.5%, relatively higher wages, as well as benefiting from Alberta’s lowest taxation rates in Canada.
+Despite the global economic downtown, all realtors in Edmonton will tell you that the city has proven to be a resilient and reliable city with a flourishing employment market, low unemployment rates of 4.5%, relatively higher wages, as well as benefiting from Alberta’s lowest taxation rates in Canada.

 Edmonton is always looking for young, skilled, and educated people to come see everything the city has to offer and to join in the economic prosperity of the city.
 Edmonton had the fastest growing economy of any large Canadian city in 2014, and the fourth-highest GDP, Edmonton’s GDP was 3.5 % and ranks Edmonton in the top two nationally of 13 metropolitan areas in Canada as of December 31, 2014.

 This city offers business owners the opportunity to bring their business to a land of prosperity that also benefits from the lowest taxation rates in the country.
 With a small-community feel and big-city benefits, Edmonton is the perfect place for your business and your family to thrive.

 With the most parkland out of any city in Canada, one of the largest shopping malls in the world, professional sports teams, festivals and events, many historical landmarks in the city and surrounding areas, as well as being one of the most flourishing business districts in the country, Edmonton has plenty to offer for visitors and tourists.
 For more information on the marvels of Edmonton, please refer to the following website: